Professor Deborah Slicer

 Environmental Philosophy M.A.

 A Master's degree in environmental philosophy can stand on its own or provide valuable preparation for a PhD in philosophy, law school, public policy work, the non-profit sector, or environmental writing, analysis, and consulting.
-At the University of Montana in Missoula, we believe we provide an intellectual and cultural environmental for this work that is both unique and cutting-edge.
+At the University of Montana in Missoula, we believe we provide an intellectual and cultural environment for this work that is both unique and cutting-edge.

 For a quick overview of the environmental philosophy Master's track, see the "Highlights" tab.